Lake Mai-Ndombe

 The lake is within the Tumba-Ngiri-Maindombe area, the largest Wetland of International Importance recognized by the Ramsar Convention in the world.

 Location

 The lake drains to the south through the Fimi River into the Kwah and Congo Rivers.
-Known until 1972 as Lake Leopold II (Lac Léopold II) after Leopold II, King of the Belgians.
+Known until 1972 as Lake Leopold II (French: Lac Léopold II; Dutch: Leopold II-meer) after Leopold II, King of the Belgians.
 Mai-Ndombe means "black water" in Kikongo.
 The lake is of irregular shape and ranges in depth from only 5 meters (mean) to 10 meters (maximum).
 Covering approximately 890 square miles (2,300 square km), it is known to double or triple in size during the rainy season.
 Its waters are oxygenated throughout their depth and the pH ranges from 4.2 to 5.5.
 Low, forested shores surround it with dense, humid equatorial rainforest prevailing to the north and a mosaic of forest and savanna to the south.

 Biodiversity

 Surveys have revealed a high biodiversity in and around the lake, with animals such as two species of otters, marsh mongoose, giant otter shrew, numerous waterbirds, crocodiles and turtles.

 Mai-Ndombe contains acidic, humic-rich blackwater and in general the fish of this lake have been poorly documented, even compared to other regions in the Congo River basin.
 Although ecologically similar to Lake Tumba and occasionally directly connected by channels or swamps, there are some significant differences in the fish fauna that inhabits the two lakes, but also many shared species.
 Initial surveys were performed by George Albert Boulenger more than a century ago and there have been relatively few later studies of the fish fauna in the lake.
 For example, the first study of its northern part was only conducted in 2002.
 More than 30 fish species are known, but the actual figure is presumed to be considerably higher.
 There are five known endemics: the catfish Amphilius opisthophthalmus and the cichlid Hemichromis cerasogaster were scientifically described by Boulenger.
 The remaining are relatively recent discoveries that only were described in the last few decades: In 1984, a new species of cichlid, Nanochromis transvestitus, named for the fact that it exhibits reverse sexual dichromatism, was scientifically described from the lake.
 In 2006, another new species of cichlid, Nanochromis wickleri, was described, and in 2008, a new catfish species, Chrysichthys praecox, was documented.